Jerome CANADY, et al.

 standard treatment involves chemotherapy, radiation, surgery or

 all of the above.
-When these tumors aren’t fully removed, they can
+When these tumors aren’t fully removed, they

-couldn’t see the first time around.
+surgeon couldn’t see the first time around.

-A multi-institute team, which included Purdue University aerospace
+A multi-institute team, which included Purdue University

-engineer Alexey Shashurin, developed a pen-like electrosurgical
+aerospace engineer Alexey Shashurin, developed a pen-like

-vitro, in vivo and in FDA-approved compassionate use cases prior
+as demonstrated in vitro, in vivo and in FDA-approved

-to the clinical trial.
+compassionate use cases prior to the clinical trial.

-U.S. Medical Innovations LLC (USMI) and the Jerome Canady Research
+U.S. Medical Innovations LLC (USMI) and the Jerome Canady

-Institute for Advanced Biological and Technological Sciences
+Research Institute for Advanced Biological and Technological

-with plans to recruit patients in September.
+clinical trial, with plans to recruit patients in September.

 USMI developed and patented the first high-frequency